-Instructions: Course student learning outcomes have been established for each course by individual departments and approved by the Doctoral Curriculum Review Committee.
-Instructors wishing to add learning outcomes should consult with their department chair prior to doing so.
+Instructions: Course student learning outcomes have been established for each course by individual departments and approved through faculty governance.
+Instructors wishing to add learning outcomes should consult with their department chair prior to doing so, and must maintain all core course outcomes.